jpauty/playground-functional-python/markdowns/collections.md

 for index,character in enumerate(characterList):
     doSomethingWithIndexAndCharater()
 ```

-Here is another nice use case for `zip`.
-Consider the list `path=['A','B','C','D']` representing an ordered sequence, for example a path returned by a path finding algorithm.
-You can easily build the edges of the path with: `zip(path,path[1:])`.
-This call will return an iterator containing the pairs: `(A,B)`,`(B,C)` and `(C,D)`.
-Since `path[1:]` has a length of 3, as expected, the result contains 3 pairs.

-Note that `zip` is not limited to 2 iterators and works with an arbitrary number of iterators.
+As I said before, `zip` is not limited to 2 iterators and works with an arbitrary number of iterators.
 Also, `zip` does not build a new collection, it returns an iterator that you can use in a `for` loop.
 If you want to reuse the result several times, you can build a list: `list(zip(coll1,coll2,coll3))`.

 In the following exercise you have to implement the `pairs` and `evenOdd` functions, which take a single `length` argument and return a list of pairs.
 For the `pairs` function, the n<sup>th</sup> returned pair is `(n,n+1)`, so `pairs(3)` returns `[(0,1),(1,2),(2,3)]`.
 For the `evenOdd` function, the n<sup>th</sup> returned pair is `(n*2,(n*2)+1)`, so `evenOdd(3)` returns `[(0,1),(2,3),(4,5)]`.
 To implement these two functions, you have use only the `zip` and `range` function.